ansys/pymechanical/doc/source/user_guide/index.rst

 PyMechanical overview
 ======================
-The :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` function
+The :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method
-within the ``ansys-mechanical-core`` library creates an instance of of :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` in the background and sends commands to that service.
-Errors and warnings are processed Pythonically, letting you develop a script in real time without worrying about if it functions correctly when deployed in batch mode.
+creates an instance of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class in the background and sends commands to it as a service.
+Because errors and warnings are processed Pythonically, you can develop a script in real time without worrying about whether the script functions correctly when deployed in batch mode.

-Mechanical can be started from Python in gRPC mode using the :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method.
+Here is how you use the :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method to launch Mechanical from Python in gRPC mode:

 .. code:: python